standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 * The user [issues a build command](#executing-shr-cli) through the command-line interface (CLI) to launch SHR-CLI.
 * The CIMPL tooling imports definitions from CIMPL files (Class, Value Set, and Map files).
 SHR-CLI [reports any errors](#addressing-error-messages) in the CIMPL definitions.
 * SHR-CLI selects a subset of the data models to include in the IG, according to the [filter strategy](#filter-strategy-configuration-parameters).
-* SHR-CLI exports the selected CIMPL definitions into desired formats, such as FHIR profiles, data dictionaries, etc. The exports can be selected through [command line options](#executing-shr-cli).
+* SHR-CLI exports the selected CIMPL definitions into desired formats, such as HL7 FHIR profiles, data dictionaries, etc. The exports can be selected through [command line options](#executing-shr-cli).
 * The user [issues a separate command](#creating-the-implementation-guide) to produce the IG.

 SHR-CLI produces one or all of the following outputs, depending on configuration parameters:

-* [FHIR profiles, extensions, value sets](#fhir-export) that form the core content of the IG,
+* [HL7 FHIR profiles, extensions, value sets](#fhir-export) that form the core content of the IG,
-* A [Logical Model](#logical-model-export) corresponding to the CIMPL class definitions, expressed as FHIR **StructureDefinition**,
+* A [Logical Model](#logical-model-export) corresponding to the CIMPL class definitions, expressed as HL7 FHIR **StructureDefinition**,
 * [JSON Schema](#json-schema-export) for the profiles defined by the IG,
 * A [Data Dictionary](#data-dictionary-export) that lists the [**MustSupport**](https://www.hl7.org/fhir/conformance-rules.html#mustSupport) elements in the IG, as well as value sets and value set members,
 * [Model Documentation](#model-documentation-export) in the form of a [Javadoc-like](https://docs.oracle.com/javase/7/docs/api/) browser that allows one to see the class relationships in the logical model.